 At Interac, we celebrate diversity and believe bringing our authentic selves to work drives the best results and allows us to learn from one another.
-We are a diverse group of people and are committed to creating an environment for diversity of thought and experience, where unique ideas, perspectives and voices are not only welcomed but encouraged.
+We are focused on creating an environment for diversity and inclusion, where unique ideas, perspectives and voices are not only welcomed but encouraged.

 For Black History Month, we are featuring the stories of people within the Interac family who are part of the Black community.
 This is your opportunity to read their stories and learn more about the advice they have for Black professionals who are looking to enter the FinTech space.